 Dr. Pixley received his BS in Physics and BA in Pure Mathematics (with highest honors in both) from the University of California Santa Cruz (UCSC) completing a thesis with A. Peter Young.
 He then received his PhD in Physics from Rice University in 2014, focusing on condensed matter theory under the guidance of Prof. Qimiao Si.
-After a postdoctoral fellowship at the Condensed Matter Theory Center at the University of Maryland with Prof. Sankar Das Sarma from 2014-2017, he joined Physics and Astronomy department of Rutgers University as an Assistant Professor.
+After a postdoctoral fellowship at the Condensed Matter Theory Center at the University of Maryland with Prof. Sankar Das Sarma from 2014-2017, he joined the Physics and Astronomy department of Rutgers University as an Assistant Professor.
+In July 2022 he was promoted to Associate Professor and elected the Associate Director of the Center for Materials Theory under the Director Gabi Kotliar.
+He is a long-term visiting scientist at the Center for Computational Quantum Physics at the Flatiron Institute.
 Profiles on: Google Scholar and the arXiv.

 Awards and Honors

 - Board of Trustees Research Fellowship for Scholarly Excellence Award Rutgers, The State University of New Jersey 2022.

 - Alfred P. Sloan Research Fellow in Physics, 2021-2023.

 - National Science Foundation CAREER award, “The Fate of Topology in Disordered Three-Dimensional Materials” 2020-2025.

 - Air Force Office of Scientific Research Young Investigator Program Award, “Emulating Twistronics and Beyond with Ultra-Cold Atoms” 2020-2023.

 - Nevil F. Mott Prize from SCES 2019, for “pioneering work, combining analytic and computational tools